krakenlake/vmon/README.md

 # VMON - a RISC-V machine code monitor

-VMON is a tiny machine code monitor for RISC-V systems with UART communication written in RISC-V assembly language:
+VMON is a tiny machine code monitor for RISC-V systems with UART communication written in RISC-V assembly language.

+## Features
+- hex and ASCII monitor
+- disassembler
 - can be build for 32 or 64 bit targets
 - runs in QEMU or on RISC-V hardware
 - runs bare-metal or can be called from outside